2016 Convention Volunteer Job Descriptions

 SPEAKER BOOTH HOSTS

-All booths in the exhibit hall must be staffed from 10:00 AM - 7:00 PM Friday and Saturday.
+All booths in the exhibit hall must be staffed from 10:00 AM - 6:30 PM.
 AFHE provides volunteers to staff speaker booths while they are speaking and during lunch.
 Responsibilities include:

 - Booth hosts make it possible for speakers to focus on teaching their workshops while their booth is being manned.